ThierrySans/CSCC09/project/index.md

 ### Presentation

 Given that we'll have about 50 projects.
 It is not possible to ask all of you to give a presentation in class.
 Instead, you are going to take a video demoing your app.
 This video must 3 min long (+-20 seconds).
 It should show your web app (no slide, no code) and the soundtrack should be you explaining what you are doing on screen.

-To make sure that this video is of good quality, here is a good way to proceed:

-1. take a video of you demoing your app.
-Do not film your physical screen with your phone.
-Instead, make a video by capturing your screen and your microphone directly on your computer.
-You can easily do that using VLC: open "File" > "open capture device", select "screen" and check "use mic"
-2. Check the video quality, edit the video if necessary.
-Again VLC can do this with VLC.
-3. Upload this video on Youtube (either as a private or public video) and share the video URL on your Github README file.

-## Submission

-One team member should create the team repo through [Github classroom](https://classroom.github.com/a/DnqlZtdt)

-Then, all the other team members should join your project repo through Github Classroom.

-For the beta and the final version, all of your code should be submitted on this team repository on Github.
+To make this video, you can either use Zoom or VLC.

 ## Recommendations